-EDUC-7680 School Psychology Internship: Part I
+EPSY-7380 School Psychology Internship: Part I

 Supervised internship in the practice of school psychology.
 Experience provides opportunities for counseling, assessment, and consultation in school systems and community agencies.
-(600 clock hours)

-EDUC-7681 School Psychology Internship: Part II
+EPSY-7381 School Psychology Internship: Part II

 Supervised internship in the practice of school psychology.
 Experience provides opportunities for counseling, assessment, and consultation in school systems and community agencies.
-(600 clock hours)